2016-17 Facts & Impact

-On a true operating budget of $546* million, UWM educates more than 28,000 students and is an engine for innovation in southeastern Wisconsin.
+On a budget of $667 million, UWM educates 26,000 students and is an engine for innovation in southeastern Wisconsin.
 It does this as a low-cost leader among the nation’s 200 research universities, with lower administrative and overhead spending compared to peer institutions nationwide.

 UWM is a living laboratory of innovation and engaged research.
 Entrepreneurship and collaboration are hallmarks of curricula across our 14 schools and colleges.